jmmut/bioengineer/docs/roadmap.md

 - [x] compile for linux, wasm, windows and mac
 - UI
-  - [/] highlight and count cells when clicking a queued task
+  - [x] highlight and count cells when clicking a queued task
   - [ ] count cells while selecting (I want to build X tiles)
   - [x] bigger robot icon for the queue
   - [x] loading screen
   - [x] minimal friction to explain that solar panels can not be build underground
   - [x] remove from selection
 - mechanics
-  - [ ] build dumpster that creates columns of stairs to dump dug rock
+  - [x] build dumpster that creates columns of ~stairs to dump~ dug rock

 # Bugs